Debunking 7 Social Security retirement myths

 Get the facts on how the Social Security program works for retirees.

-Myths about Social Security are common and widespread.
+Myths and misconceptions about Social Security are common and widespread.
 There are also many competing points of view on how to best utilize the program’s benefits.

 Your Ameriprise financial advisor can provide guidance on how Social Security fits into your broader retirement income strategy.